Young Farmer Business Development Program

 Each Application must include the following to be considered:

-- Completed application form with current KCGA membership
+- Completed application form with a current KCGA membership

 - Applicants must be involved in a corn-farming operation